 capitalism, environment, ethnography, nostalgia, spirit

-Introduction: Old and new spirits of capitalism
+Introduction: Spirits of capitalism past and yet to come

 The notion that capitalism contains, or that its conduct is affected by, a ‘spirit’ has been with us for more than a century now.
-Weber’s (1930[1904]) thesis retains a place as one of the most controversial theories in social science; his account of the first spirit of capitalism as founded on a ‘Protestant ethic’ has become part of the everyday language we use to account for individual or collective orientations to work, for example, as well as a way of understanding societal attitudes to economic activity.
-The idea of a spirit has recently returned to prominence in sociological analysis thanks to Boltanski and Chiapello’s monumental book The New Spirit of Capitalism (2005a, first published in French in 1999; the arguments are summarised in Boltanski and Chiapello 2005b).
-They pay homage to Weber’s approach to understanding economy from the title onwards, always assuming that capitalism must be inflected by a spirit (or Geist) to explain why people participate in an economic system that has no coherent logic of its own.
+Weber’s (1930[1904]) thesis retains a place as one of the most controversial theories in social science; his account of the spirit of early capitalism as founded on a ‘Protestant ethic’ has become part of the everyday language we use to account for individual or collective orientations to work, for example, as well as a way of understanding attitudes to economic activity.
+The idea of spirit has recently returned to prominence in sociological analysis thanks to Boltanski and Chiapello’s monumental book The New Spirit of Capitalism (2005a, first published in French in 1999; the arguments are summarised in Boltanski and Chiapello 2005b).
+They pay homage to Weber’s approach to understanding economy from the title onwards, always assuming that capitalism must be inflected by a spirit (or Geist) to explain why people participate in an economic system that has no coherent logic of its own beyond endless accumulation.
 Boltanski and Chiapello therefore start from the position that the best explanation for our continuing, expanding, increasingly global engagement with a system that exploits and damages us is due to our absorption of habits and behaviours founded on an ethos developed ‘outside’ capitalism’s economic positioning.
-Because of this, we are said to be enacting a series of changing moralities for a political economy that lacks an ethic of its own, to give meaning to our engagement with that system where it would otherwise be absent.
-Formally, this spirit is defined as an ideology that justifies engagement with capitalism; and the argument presented here suggests this spirit develops and changes over time in a dynamic interplay with capitalism, seen as an economic system which is borne by a quest for unlimited accumulation.
+Because of this, we are said to be enacting a series of changing moralitiesthat give meaning to our economic engagement where it would otherwise be absent.